 The Mercury Milan was a mid-size sedan based on the Mazda designed Ford CD3 platform built by Ford Motor Company and distributed by the Mercury division.
 It is a twin of the Ford Fusion, while being slotted below the luxury-spec Lincoln MKZ sedan.
 The Milan was first shown at the 2005 Chicago Auto Show, and was sold in the United States, Mexico, and the Middle East.
 With Ford eliminating the Mercury division, production of the Milan ended December 17, 2010.
 The Milan differs from the Fusion by featuring unique front and rear fascia designs, LED taillight clusters, projector head lamps and fog lamps, and an upgraded interior.
 The Milan filled the lineup gap following the discontinuation of ...more on Wikipedia

-#38 on The Best Car Valuessee more on Mercury Milan
+#63 on The Top Cars For Teenagerssee more on Mercury Milan

 Mercury Cougar is a nameplate that was applied to a diverse series of automobiles sold by the Mercury division of Ford Motor Company from 1967 to 2002.
 While most examples were produced as two-door coupes, at various times throughout its production life, the Cougar was also sold as a convertible, four-door sedan, station wagon, and hatchback.
 As was the common practice within the Mercury division, the Cougar shared its basic underpinnings with a Ford counterpart.
 At the time of its introduction, it was based upon the Ford Mustang.
 While briefly based upon the Ford Elite during the mid-1970s, the Cougar would subsequently become the Mercury counterpart of the Ford Thunderbird for the rest of ...more on Wikipedia

 #28 on The Best 1960s Carssee more on Mercury Cougar